emberjs/rfcs/text/0756-helper-default-manager.md

 component class and use that function **as** a helper, thanks to ember-could-get-used-to-this implementing a Helper Manager that knew what to do with plain functions.

-This has the impact of greatly reducing helper burden for apps and addon devs, in that, folks no longer need to jump over to the app/addon helpers directory to create a helper "just to do this one simple thing".
+This has the impact of greatly reducing mental overhead around helpers for app and addon authors, in that, folks no longer need to jump over to the app/addon helpers directory to create a helper "just to do this one simple thing".
 It's all now `{{this.myHelper}}` or `{{this.myModifier}}`.